openshift/microshift/docs/contributor/image_mode.md

 Run the following image build command to create a local `bootc` image.

-Note that a pull secret file is used for:
+Note how secrets are used during the image build:
-* The podman `--authfile` argument to pull the base `rhel-bootc:9.4` image from the `registry.redhat.io` registry
+* The podman `--authfile` argument to is required pull the base `rhel-bootc:9.4` image from the `registry.redhat.io` registry
-* The build `PULL_SECRET` argument to be saved as `/etc/crio/openshift-pull-secret` file on the image for pulling MicroShift container images
-* The build `USER_PASSWD` argument to set as a password for the `redhat` user
+* The build `USER_PASSWD` argument is used to set a password for the `redhat` user

 ```
 PULL_SECRET=~/.pull-secret.json